 New Smart Thermostat Software Cuts Energy Use and Helps Save Money

-A New York-based residential energy company is helping consumers navigate the world of programmable smart thermostats in order to increase heating and air conditioning efficiency and help people save money on monthly utility bills.
+A New York-based residential energy company is helping consumers navigate the world of programmable smart thermostats in order to increase heating and air conditioning efficiency and help people reduce monthly utility costs.

 On Monday, EnergyHub announced the release of a new software system called Mercury that allows consumers to program smart thermostats from a webpage or smartphone.
 Programmable smart thermostats that are connected to the software via a broadband Internet connection can be optimized for maximum energy efficiency using the software’s back-end data service, which is supported by a large database of information.